 You can also contact Customer Services on 020 8379 1000 to arrange for Concessionary Travel to call you to help complete the form.

 Applications are for individuals and not businesses.
 If you're signed into a business account, you should log out and continue as a guest.
 Both business and individuals may apply on behalf of someone else.
 If you’re applying on behalf of someone else, all evidence you upload to support the application should be for that person.

 If your current Freedom Pass expires on 31 March 2020, you will receive a letter from Concessionary Travel with details on how to renew your pass.
 If you don't respond to the letter, your Freedom Pass will expire.

 If your renewal is successful, London Councils will send you a letter in the first week of February 2020.
 This will contain details of what you need to do next.

 An older person's Freedom Pass allows free travel across London and free bus journeys nationally.
 To apply, you must live in Enfield and be over 65.
 Before applying, you should check if you are eligible.

 You can no longer renew your Freedom Pass through the post office or on the phone.
 If your pass expires, you must renew it through London Councils.

-The deadline to complete your renewal is Friday 18 January 2019.
+The deadline to update your address is Friday 17 January 2020.